nystudio107/craft-retour/README.md

 Clicking on the `x` next to a static redirect will delete it.

+The circle status on the left of each redirect indicates whether the redirect is enabled or not

 #### Manually Creating Static Redirects

 Static Redirects are useful when the Legacy URL Patterns and the new URL patterns are deterministic.
 You can create them by clicking on **Retour->Redirects** and then clicking on the **New Static Redirect** button.

 ![Screenshot](resources/screenshots/retour-edit-redirect.png)

+* **Enabled** - Should this redirect be processed?
+Sometimes it is convenient to temporarily disable a redirect rather than outright delete it
 * **Legacy URL Pattern** - Enter the URL pattern that Retour should match.
 This matches against the path only (the part of the URL after the domain name), or the full URL, depending on the setting of **Legacy URL Match Type**.  e.g.: Exact Match: `/recipes/` or `http://example.com/recipes/`, or RegEx Match: `.*RecipeID=(.*)`
 * **Legacy URL Match Type** - Should the legacy URL be matched by path (e.g. `/new-recipes/`) or by full URL (e.g.: `http://example.com/new-recipes/`)
 * **Destination URL** - Enter the destination URL that should be redirected to.
 This can either be a fully qualified URL or a relative URL.  e.g.: Exact Match: `/new-recipes/` or `http://example.com/new-recipes/`, or RegEx Match: `/new-recipes/$1`